‘World’s Hottest Weather Girl’ Yanet Garcia Sets Instagram On Fire With Behind-The-Scenes Workout Video Clips

 Michelle said that she needed to start Yanet’s plan so she could get Garcia’s booty, a major endorsement considering Lewin’s notorious figure and sizable fan base.

 This new video clip shows Garcia doing some stretches and jumps while wearing a blue-green workout ensemble.
-She has her long hair pulled back into a loose ponytail and the low cut of her sports bra flaunts a bit of her deep cleavage.
+She has her long hair pulled back into a loose ponytail, and the low cut of her sports bra flaunts a bit of her deep cleavage.

-It looks as if this new Instagram video is well on its way to going viral as well.
+It looks as if this new Instagram video is well on its way to going viral, too.
 Within just the first 25 minutes after Yanet had posted it, the clip already had almost 50,000 views.
-Fans noted that she was hot and on fire and it looks like her fans will be quite anxious to see more.
+Fans noted that she was hot and on fire, and it appears that her followers will be quite anxious to see more.

 As The Inquisitr previously noted, Yanet’s revelation that she is working on something for Fit Plan seems to be generating a lot of buzz across social media.
 A specific release date has not yet been revealed, but Garcia will surely be sharing updates once the project is ready to be released.